agentlang-ai/agentlang-docs/docs/installation.md

 java -jar target/hello-0.0.1-standalone.jar -c config.edn
 ```

-You can use the previous HTTP POST request to make sure the application is working fine.
+Use the previous HTTP POST request to make sure the application is working fine.

 With Fractl setup and working properly, you can now explore the language further by proceeding to the [Quick start](quick-start) guide.